dotnet/android/Documentation/workflow/Localization.md

     <AndroidError Code="XA0000" ResourceName="XA0000" />
     ```

- 3. After adding the new message, build `Xamarin.Android.Build.Tasks.csproj`
+ 4. After adding the new message, build `Xamarin.Android.Build.Tasks.csproj`
     locally.
 This will run the targets from [dotnet/xliff-tasks][xliff-tasks]
     to update the `.xlf` [XLIFF][xliff] localization files with the latest
     changes from the `.resx` file.

- 4. Include the changes to the`.resx` file as well as the generated changes to
+ 5. Include the changes to the`.resx` file as well as the generated changes to
-    the `Resources.Designer.cs` file and the `.xlf` files in the commit.
+    the `.xlf` files in the commit.

 ## Guidelines